tinnan/learn-java/learn-spring-web/src/main/java/com/example/demo/async/README.md

    ```shell
    artillery run ./src/main/resources/loadtest/async-loadtest-spec.yaml
    ```
+5. If there is too many timeout error in test result, try increase number of core pool size in `AsyncConfig`.

 Note: The underlying APIs response are intentionally delayed in a way that a request should be answered after 3 seconds.